joeltgray/AImaginaryCreations/README.md

 ## An Instagram bot to generate and post AI images

 ### Usage
+Subject to MIT Licence, see LICENCE.md file for more details.
 You must provide a .env file in your root working directory and ensure it has the necessary variables, tokens, username, password etc

 Ensure you have node.js v19.4.0 installed